9 Things All Smart Homeowners Should Do Once a Week

 Do you notice any scuffed paint?
 Worn-out caulking letting air outside?
 Unruly hedges?
 Once you know what projects you’ll need to tackle, plan out which ones you’ll realistically have time for this week.
 Deciding ahead of time will make you less overwhelmed when chore time rolls around.

 Decluttering your entire house in one fell swoop might be overwhelming, but vowing to toss or put away just five objects will seem much more doable, says Maeve Richmond, founder and coach of organizing company Maeve’s Method.
 “I call it Top Five, which makes it a little bit of a game,” she says.

 Once you look for expired foods, old receipts, junk mail, dirty socks, and other useless items, it won’t take long to gather all five and be well on your way to a decluttered home.
-Start by tossing these 50 things you really need to get rid of.

 Clean Your Stove’s Vent